DataDog/hiring-engineers/zero2datadog/docs/index.rst

 The unofficial and free (as in beer) example project to show you how to get up and running with several of the most popular features.

-.. note:: Once this is considered complete, the version number will get bumped to `1.x`, stay tuned.
+.. note:: This exercise is a work-in-progress.
+Once this is considered complete, this notice will disappear.

 .. toctree::
    :maxdepth: 1